Skip to content

-Get your classic (or modern) topping up your wallet rather than draining it!
+Get your classic (or modern) sports car topping up your wallet rather than draining it!

+Turo doesn't operate in New Zealand but RentAClassic provides a great Turo alternative by hiring out (co-hosting) privately owned sports cars and convertibles alongside our own.
 We all like to think our classic cars are appreciating into a nice little nest egg and indeed some are.
 In reality though for most of us when we add up all their costs, we may be doing well to get our money back come sale time.
-Putting an underused classic to work, getting it to cover its bills and maybe even making a bit of money on top might not be so far-fetched.
-RentAClassic has been hiring out self drive classic sports and convertible cars since 2012 from bases in Nelson, Auckland and Christchurch.
-Growing demand from domestic and international clients after something different, means we are looking to grow our bases and fleet, with some of our vehicles provided by private owners.
+Putting an underused classic or weekend toy to work, getting it to cover its bills and making a bit of money on top might not be so far-fetched.
+Just look at what some people are earning from peer to peer rental platforms like Turo in Australia and the US.
+RentAClassic has been hiring out self drive sports and convertible cars since 2012 from bases in Nelson, Auckland and Christchurch.
+Growing demand from domestic and international clients after something different from a rental car, particularly those doing escorted supervised driving tours, means we are looking to grow our bases and fleet, with at least 25% of our fleet privately owned by local partners.

 How does it work?

-You keep ownership of your classic and maintenance costs, making it available for hire through us.
-RentAClassic takes all the advertising and customer liaison costs, and we share hire income and insurance costs.
+You keep ownership of your classic and its maintenance costs, making it available for hire via RentAClassic.
+You pay towards our specialist rental insurance policy, usually only a bit more expensive than your personal one it replaces.
+RentAClassic picks up all the advertising and customer liaison costs, and we share hire income and insurance excess earnings from your car.
 Your car would need to be re-registered as a rental car, pass 6 monthly Certificate of Fitness tests and be subject to a leasing agreement in order to meet NZTA requirements.

 What cars are we looking for?

-Our niche is classic and modern sports and/or convertibles, including sporting luxury saloons, ranging from the 1960s right through to present day.
-If you’ve got any of those below, we reckon someone will want to hire them, as classics to us need to have both character and a wide appeal to domestic and tourist markets.
+Our niche is classic and modern sports and/or convertibles, including sporting luxury saloons, ranging from the 1970s right through to present day.
+If you've got any of those below, we reckon someone will want to hire them, as classics to us need to have both character and a wide appeal to domestic and tourist markets.
 Bias is to European models, but all must be right hand drive.
 We have high standards for our cars and our customers.
-Key requirements are cars are in very good condition cosmetically and mechanically, are very well maintained, reliable, (they might go long distances), and readily available in a New Zealand city, (we’re always considering new bases).
-Premium brands like Porsche, Jaguar, Mercedes and BMW and/or model with wide appeal and a strong ‘something special’ iconic or fun image.
+Key requirements are cars are in very good condition cosmetically and mechanically, are very well maintained, reliable, (they might go long distances), and readily available in a New Zealand city we're based in, (we're always considering new bases).
+Premium brands like Porsche, Jaguar, Mercedes and BMW and/or models like the MX5 with a strong ‘something special’ iconic or fun image.
 Too quirky, (sorry Citroen fans), too ordinary, (family saloons), or too old (older than mid 1960s), probably won’t have demand.

 What are the risks?

-It’s not for you if you have a strong emotional attachment to your car, you’re uncomfortable about how strangers might use it, you want to impose lots of conditions e.g. restrict mileage, times of year, or you couldn’t afford to lose it if the worst happened i.e. a major accident, (although we insure for market value on a specialist rental policy, with no under 25s).
+It’s not for you if you have a strong emotional attachment to your car, you’re uncomfortable about how strangers might use it, you want to impose lots of conditions e.g. restrict mileage, times of year, or you couldn’t afford to lose it if the worst happened i.e. a major accident, (although we insure for market value on a specialist rental policy, with no under 25s and full licences only).
 Paying for a premium experience, our customers tend to treat the cars very well, many of them being car enthusiasts themselves.
 In over 2000 hire days to date we have only made two claims on insurance, though unseen mechanical wear and third party damage is of course possible.
+Stone chips and minor dents are an occupational hazard but they are relatively easily and cost effectively removed

 Will my car be looked after / how do you limit the risks?